Faculty Recruiting Guidelines

 The hiring manager should choose their search committee during the recruitment phase.
 Search committees should be comprised of the supervisor for the position, career-based experts, and people who have consistent interaction with the role and could provide beneficial screening and interviewing guidance.

 The search committee will appoint a diversity advocate to work with the HR practitioner and hiring manager as a liaison for monitoring the candidate pool.
 For information on diversity search advocates for your team, contact the Office for Inclusion and Diversity.
 The hiring manager must work with the search committee chair to ensure all search committee members have had the appropriate training.
+The HR practitioner or search committee chair should use these instructions to run the verification report to ensure each committee members training has been completed.

 Search committee members are not automatically notified by the applicant tracking system when they are assigned to a search committee.
 It is the department’s responsibility to communicate to each member their respective role in the search.
 The chair should set up time on the committee members’ calendars to review the candidates (one to two days after the review date), if this has not already been done by the hiring manager.
 Additionally, each search committee member, including the chair, is expected to score every candidate in the applicant tracking system prior to beginning interviews.
 The first round of interviews should be set up within a week of the candidate review.